Shobhit-Nagpal/ezaccess/README.md

+# About
+EZAccess is a browser extension to be access your data in 2 clicks.

+It's primary purpose is to reduce the effort to fill out data that is repeatedly accessed across various sites.
+For example: LinkedIn, Twitter, GitHub, Email, etc.

+Coming out soon.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.